 What is Bankruptcy?

-Bankruptcy is a legal process through which people or other entities who cannot repay debts to creditors may seek relief from some or all of their debts.
+Bankruptcy is a legal process through which people who cannot repay debts to creditors may seek relief from some or all of their debts.

 Under a Chapter 7 bankruptcy the debtor’s non-exempt assets are liquidated to pay off the debt.
 Chapter 7 is the most common form of bankruptcy in the United States.
 For more information on exemptions visit our Bankruptcy Frequently Asked Questions page.